 Roman Soldiers…………David Barkan, Danny Basevitch, Steve Boockvor, Stephen Denenberg, Tom Guest, Didi Liekov, Peter Luria, Cliff Michaelevski

-As noted below, a good deal of the “rock” or rhythm-oriented tracks were copied and pasted, in whole or in part, from the original album; with regard to new material, André Previn led the 72-piece London Symphony Orchestra performing all of the arrangements and orchestrations of a more symphonic nature as a supplement, while the new rhythm tracks (as needed) were performed by a rock combo consisting, at various times, of the following musicians:
+As noted below, a good deal of the “rock” or rhythm-oriented tracks were copied and pasted, in whole or part, from the original album; as for new material, André Previn led the 72-piece London Symphony Orchestra performing all of the arrangements and orchestrations of a more symphonic nature as a supplement, while the new rhythm tracks (as needed) were performed by a rock combo consisting, at various times, of the following musicians:

 (Electric & Acoustic) Guitar: Ollie Halsall, Henry McCullough, Mike Morgan

 Bass Guitar: John Fiddy, John Gustafson

 French titles (from French dub, as recorded in Norman Jewison’s papers at the Wisconsin Historical Society Archives) appear below in italic and parentheses.

 Heaven On Their Minds (Chanson De Judas)

 Strange Thing, Mystifying (Cela Me Semble Très Étrange)